-‘A Different Man’ tells the story of a man with a facial disfiguration condition who perpetually feels like he’s on the outside looking in—but receives a bewildering chance to experience what life looks like on the other side.
+‘A Different Man’ tells the story of a man with a facial disfiguration condition who perpetually feels like he’s on the outside looking in— but receives a bewildering chance to experience what life looks like on the other side.
 Aaron Schimberg’s genre-bending film centers around Edward Lemuel, an aspiring actor who has neurofibromatosis.
-Edward’s life is often down in the dumps, which he assumes to be a side-effect of his genetic condition.
+Edward’s life is often down in the dumps, which he assumes to be a side-effect of his genetic disorder.
 Therefore, he feels his entire life change when he’s compelled to undergo a drastic cosmetic procedure that changes his appearance.
-Thus, establishing his older self’s death, he becomes Guy Moratz, a conventionally attractive man with attractive prospects.
+As such, establishing his older self’s death, he becomes Guy Moratz, a conventionally attractive man with attractive prospects.

 Nonetheless, Edward is forced to contemplate his life choices when he stumbles into an old friend, playwright Ingrid, who has written a play about him.
 Thus, Edward’s path crosses with Oswald, another man with neurofibromatosis who might just be the better fit for the role Edward was born to play.
 The film offers a nuanced take on the complexities of marginalization and media representation of people with visible disabilities.
 Consequently, Edward’s character becomes the central impetus for grounding this film in relevant social discussions.